aehilla/data310_spring2020/april9_responses.md

 ```

 The error from the original line of code suggests that there may be NA values present in the data, but na.omit does not resolve the error.

+Workaround #2:

+Reinstalled "raster" library and restarted R

+Still does not resolve error